Allando Matheson

-Allando Matheson (born February 29, 1992) is a Jamaican-Canadian soccer player playing with Malvern City FC in the Victorian State League Division 1.
+Allando Matheson (born February 29, 1992) is a former Jamaican-Canadian soccer player who played in the forward position.

 Early career

-Matheson began playing at the youth level with North Scarborough, and eventually in 2008 joined the Toronto FC Academy.
-He began playing in the Reserve Division of the Canadian Soccer League with the TFC Academy U16 team.
+Matheson began playing at the youth level with North Scarborough, and eventually in 2008, joined the Toronto FC Academy.
+He began playing in the Canadian Soccer League's reserve division with the TFC Academy U16 team.
 In 2009, he was promoted to the top U18 Academy team in the main Canadian Soccer League division, where he finished as the club's top goalscorer with seven goals.
+He also helped the Toronto senior team secure its first playoff berth.
+Their playoff run ended in the quarterfinal round after losing a two-game series against the Serbian White Eagles.
+Matheson would contribute the academy's only goal in the two-game series.